 Via strives to help make charity, generosity, giving and caring for others a natural part of people’s lives in the Czech Republic.
 We raise awareness about giving in the Czech Republic and recognize outstanding individual and corporate donors.
 We also support children and students organizing charity events to launch them on lifelong paths of giving back, and we develop online giving in the Czech Republic.
 An overview of our philanthropy development programs is provided below.

 This program gives children and young people an opportunity to try out philanthropy first-hand by giving them support as they design and implement their own charity projects.
 The program welcomes teams of youth ages 6 to 26 from a wide spectrum of socio-economic backgrounds interested in experiencing philanthropy for themselves.
-To learn more about the 2016 teams of engaged youth and their charity projects, please see our article.
+We invite you to read more about the 14 teams in the 2017-18 program and their charity projects here.

 Art of Giving